-Every student must also have reliable access to a personal portable/laptop computer equipped with video web camera capability for video conferencing and for completion of scholarly papers and presentations.
+1. Reliable access to a personal portable/laptop computer equipped with video web camera capability for video conferencing and for completion of scholarly papers and presentations.

-Each student will also be required to have reliable high-speed internet access to attend online courses, complete online assignments and conduct research.
+2. Reliable high-speed internet access to attend online courses, complete online assignments and conduct research.

 The entire MTSA campus has free wireless access for students.
 There is substantial bandwidth available that will allow all students to be able to use their laptops for coursework, conferencing, and exams.